Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 In July 2014, the European Bank for Reconstruction and Development (EBRD) froze all decisions regarding new projects in Russia.
 However, the EBRD continues to support its existing projects and clients in Russia.

 The U.S. Commercial Service maintains Commercial Liaison Offices in each of the main Multilateral Development Banks, including the European Bank for Reconstruction and Development and the World Bank.
-These institutions lend billions of dollars in developing countries on projects aimed at accelerating economic growth and social development by reducing poverty and inequality, improving health and education, and advancing infrastructure development.
-The Commercial Liaison Offices help American businesses learn how to get involved in bank-funded projects, and advocate on behalf of American bidders.
-Learn more by contacting the Advocacy Liaison for African Development Bank or Advocacy Liaison for European Bank for Reconstruction and Development (https://www.trade.gov/ebrd) and the World Bank (https://www.trade.gov/world-bank).
+These institutions lend billions of dollars to developing countries on projects aimed at accelerating economic growth and social development by reducing poverty and inequality, improving health and education, and advancing infrastructure development.
+The Commercial Liaison Offices help American businesses learn how to get involved in bank-funded projects and advocate on behalf of American bidders.
+Learn more by contacting the Commercial Liaison Offices to the European Bank for Reconstruction and Development (https://www.trade.gov/ebrd) and the World Bank (https://www.trade.gov/world-bank).